A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Introduction

-Our task here is twofold: first, to articulate criteria by which to judge whether a given {\em conception} of quarrelling furnishes a reasonable interpretation of the {\em concept} of quarrelling; \footnote{For the distinction between {\em conception} and {\em concept}, see, e.g., Rawls (1999: 5).} and second, to articulate criteria by which to judge whether it would be reasonable to expect a measure of voting power to satisfy a quarrel postulate grounded in a given conception.
-We must therefore keep track of two questions: Is a conception a reasonable conception of the concept of quarrelling?
-And is the conception fit to serve as the basis for a reasonable quarrel postulate?
+Second, as we shall argue, previous formulations of the quarrel postulate have been based on conceptions of quarrelling that, although reasonable as interpretations of what quarrelling is, are not fit to serve as the basis for a reasonable quarrel postulate.
+We must keep track of two separate questions: First, is a given {\em conception} of quarrelling a reasonable conception of the {\em concept} of quarrelling? \footnote{For the distinction between {\em conception} and {\em concept}, see, e.g., Rawls (1999: 5).} And second, is the conception fit to serve as the basis for a reasonable quarrel postulate?
 These questions are distinct: a conception of quarrelling may itself be reasonable, but it may nevertheless be unreasonable to expect measures of voting power to satisfy a quarrel postulate constructed on its basis.
+To serve as a normative standard, the quarrel postulate must be suitably specified.